LKWLaLa/LKWLaLa.github.io/_posts/2016-7-5-HTML-Data-Attributes.md

 ```

-I'm sure there are other (potentially even better) ways to achieve the same goals as illustrated above.
-However, in my first attempt at incorporating jQuery, Ajax, and a JSON API into a personal project, I found the incorporation of HTML data attributes to be very useful!
-Perhaps this blog post may help others who, like myself, are just starting out.
+I'm sure there are other ways to achieve the same goals as illustrated above.
+However, in my first attempt at incorporating jQuery, Ajax, and a JSON API into a personal project, I found this approach to work quite well!
+Perhaps this blog post may help others who are trying to accomplish similar results.

 Thanks for stopping by!